drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ## Overview

-Both Redshift and BigQuery support the ANSI SQL standard.
-Still there are some differences in datatypes and functionality.
-So, the schemas you may have used for your Redshift databases may need to be altered.
+Both Amazon Redshift and BigQuery support the ANSI SQL standard, however there are still some differences in datatypes and functionality.
+So, the schemas you may have used for your Amazon Redshift databases may need to be altered.

-For example, a Create Table query for Redshift might look like this:
+For example, a Create Table query for Amazon Redshift might look like this:

 ```
 CREATE TABLE categories(